Skip to content

 Pretty soon, you’ll be snacking away with a big grin on your face – having created a delicious treat that’s perfect for your tastebuds.

 For the best results, you’ll need high-quality coffee that’s been carefully roasted to perfection.
-Buy a 1kg bag of coffee beans from Primo Caffe today and you’ll be set for weeks.
+Buy some coffee beans 1kg from Primo Caffe today and you’ll be set for weeks.

 How To Grind Coffee Beans Without A Grinder